County of Flanders: The 11th to 13th centuries (1071–1278)

-Prosperity in the 12th and 13th century (1071–1278)
+Prosperity in the 12th and 13th centuries

 The House of Flanders remained in power until 1119, when Baldwin VII of Flanders died heirless, and the county was inherited by Charles the Good, of the House of Denmark.
 He abandoned the title "Marquis of Flanders", which had been used alongside the comital style since the 10th century.
 The counts of Flanders were the last French lords using the title marquis, which would not be used again in France until 1504.
 After a short interlude under William Clito of Normandy (1127–1128), the county went to Thierry of Alsace of the House of Alsace.
 Under Thierry (1128–1168) and his successor Philip of Alsace, Flanders' importance and power increased.

 In the second half of the 12th century, the county went through a period of great prosperity when Philip of Alsace managed to incorporate the County of Vermandois into Flanders through the inheritance of his wife.
 The territories he controlled now came to within 25 kilometers of Paris, and were larger than the territories his feudal lord, the French king, directly controlled.

 During the rule of the House of Alsace, cities developed and new institutions were formed.
 The ports of Gravelines, Nieuwpoort, Damme, Biervliet, Dunkirk, and Mardijk were founded, as well as Calais by Philip's brother Matthew of Alsace.
 Aside from colonisation, the ports also functioned to reduce the silting of the rivers Aa, Yser and Zwin, which were endangering the accessibility of Saint-Omer, Ypres and Bruges.
 Biervliet also served as a counter to Hollandic influence.

 Trade partners included England, the Baltic countries and France over sea, and the Rhineland and Italy over land.
 The wool trade with England was of special importance to the rising cloth industry in Flanders.
 The wealth of many Flemish cities (as their Belltowers and cloth halls testify) came from the drapery industry.
 Aside from this, the grain trade with England and through Holland with Hamburg were also important.
 Saint-Omer became the most important transit-port for French wine in the 12th century.
-These were the centuries of the breakthrough of the Flemish merchants, with their trade with England, the Baltic area and South-West France, as well as the landroutes to the Rhineland and Italy though later only the yearly fairs of Champagne.
+These were the centuries of the breakthrough of the Flemish merchants, with their trade with England, the Baltic area and South-West France, as well as the land routes to the Rhineland and Italy though later only the yearly fairs of Champagne.
 Flanders's flourishing trading towns made it one of the most urbanised parts of Europe.

 In 1194, Baldwin I of Constantinople of the House of Hainaut, succeeded the House of Alsace.